Anujesh-Ansh/PassCrack/readme.md

 ---

 ### 2. **cracker.py** 🔓
 This script helps users crack SHA-1 and MD5 hashes by comparing them against a list of potential passwords stored in `file.txt`.

 #### Key Features:
-- Supports cracking both SHA-1 and MD5 hashes
+- Supports cracking both SHA-1 and MD5 hashes.
-- Displays attempts and results on the console
+- Displays attempts and results on the console.
-- Reports whether the password was found or not
+- Reports whether the password was found or not.

 #### Example Usage:
 ```bash